aogaki/ELIFANT-Event/TODO/README.md

 - Some solutions require C++17 or C++20 features
 - ROOT-specific considerations are noted where applicable
 - Performance improvements should be measured before and after implementation

+## ⚠️ IMPORTANT: KISS Principle

+**Keep It Simple, Stupid** - This principle must be respected throughout all improvements:

+- **Don't over-engineer**: Implement the simplest solution that solves the problem
+- **Avoid premature optimization**: Profile first, then optimize what matters
+- **No unnecessary abstractions**: Don't create complex class hierarchies unless truly needed
+- **Readable over clever**: Write code that's easy to understand, not code that shows off
+- **Incremental improvements**: Small, focused changes are better than large refactorings
+- **Question every feature**: If you're not sure you need it, you probably don't
+- **Maintainability first**: Future maintainers (including yourself) will thank you

+Remember: The best code is code that works correctly and is easy to understand and modify.